lxc/incus/doc/explanation/clustering.md

 See {ref}`cluster-config-storage` and {ref}`cluster-config-networks` for more information.

 If you want to look up the questions ahead of time (which can be useful for scripting), query the `/1.0/cluster` API endpoint.
-This can be done through `lxc query /1.0/cluster` or through other API clients.
+This can be done through `incus query /1.0/cluster` or through other API clients.

 ## Images